 As though I’d uttered magic words, the grey and black clouds burst apart like panels of a curtain, revealing a scene more vast, more vibrant, and far more real than anything I’d ever seen in my waking life.
 I saw world upon world, hung upon an invisible clockwork in an endless sea of night.
 There were too many worlds to count, and each world circled one of the pinprick stars in the distance.

 Yet, when I looked more closely, I could see each world with dazzling clarity.
 Some worlds had vast blue oceans and white clouds like my own Terra, and some were streaked with bands of green and grey, like Tigris.
-When I looked even closer, I could see flora and fauna- some like the ones I knew, and some impossible to describe.
+When I looked even closer, I could see flora and fauna- some like the ones I knew, and others impossible to describe.

 My own system of worlds came into view, and I turned my eyes toward my star- the sun.